 Swedish labour law does not distinguish between maternity and paternity leave.
 Instead, law defines statutory parental leave entitlements which are as follows:

-- Pregnant women can take maternity leave from as early as 60 days before the expected due date.
+Pregnant women can take maternity leave from as early as 60 days before the expected due date.
+Usually, maternity leave starts 7 weeks before the birth and lasts for another 7 weeks after birth.

-- While one parent is on parental leave, the partner may take ten days of paid leave on the child’s birth.
+The father may take 10 days of paid paternity leave on the child’s birth.

-Furthermore, parents who have at least one child under eight are allowed to reduce their standard working time by 25%.
+Furthermore, parents who have at least one child under eight are allowed to reduce their standard working time by 25% or to request flexible working arrangements.

 After having completed at least six months of continuous employment, employees have the right to educational leave.
 Also, employers have to grant leave to employees who are intending to start a business – six months maximum.